-A podcast from: Bill Monroe
+A careers podcast from: Bill Monroe

-Creators from this show: Bill Monroe (Host, Producer) Add creators on Podchaser
+Creators: Bill Monroe (Host, Producer) Add

 If you’ve got only 2 minutes, you have time to learn stuff.
 If you have more time, we’ve got more detail.

-A lot of folks are intimidated by the idea, though.
+A lot of folks are intimidated by the idea, of speaking.
 They think that to learn public speaking, they need to become the next Tony Robbins, Ronald Reagan, Dr. Martin Luther King, Jr, or Cicero.
 That’s not true, though.
 Don’t focus on being the best speaker ever.
 Instead, become a better speaker tomorrow.
 And do that every day.
 That’s the pathway to success.
 Don’t get best…get better.

 Apps shown above are appropriate for your device.
 See all platforms.

 - Get official Apple, Google and Spotify badges to link to this podcast, or get a magic link for social media.